Medicare in Iowa

 By the numbers

 Medicare coverage is available in Iowa for eligible seniors and certain disabled individuals of any age.
 Some beneficiaries may also qualify under 65 if they have end-stage renal disease or Lou Gehrig’s disease.
 You must be either a U.S. citizen or legal permanent resident of at least five continuous years.
-Below is more information on Medicare in Iowa:
+Below is more information on Medicare in Iowa in 2018:*

-- Iowa beneficiaries enrolled in a Medicare Advantage plan: 86,749
+- Iowa beneficiaries enrolled in Medicare Advantage or other Medicare health plan: 124,066

 Because benefits, costs, and plan availability can all change from year to year, it’s a good idea to review your Medicare coverage on an annual basis to ensure that it still meets your health and financial needs.